 a disease, esp. in humans and cattle, caused by bacteria (genus Brucella)

-Origin: ; from Modern Latin after Sir David Bruce (1855-1931), Scottish physician plush -osis
+Origin of brucellosis; from Modern Latin after Sir David Bruce (1855-1931), Scottish physician + -osis

-- An infectious bacterial disease of humans that is caused by brucellae, transmitted by contact with infected animals, and characterized by fever, malaise, and headache.
-Also called Gibraltar fever, Malta fever, Mediterranean fever, Rock fever, undulant fever.
+- An infectious disease in humans caused by some species of bacteria of the genus Brucella, that is transmitted by contact with infected animals or raw milk products and marked by fever, malaise, severe headache, and joint pain.
+Also called Gibraltar fever, Malta fever, Mediterranean fever, undulant fever.

-- A disease of domestic animals, such as cattle, sheep, goats, and dogs, that is caused by brucellae and sometimes results in spontaneous abortions in newly infected animals.
+- An infectious disease chiefly of domestic animals, such as cattle, sheep, goats, and dogs, that is caused by some species of bacteria of the genus Brucella, and sometimes results in spontaneous abortions in newly infected animals.
 Also called Bang's disease.